arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ArangoDBStarter.md

 Local test Clusters
 -------------------

-If you only want a local test cluster, you can run a single starter with the `--starter.local` argument.
-It will start a 3 "machine" cluster on your local PC.
+If you only want a local test Cluster, you can run a single _Starter_ with the `--starter.local` argument.
+It will start a 3 "machine" Cluster on your local PC:

 ```
 arangodb --starter.local
 ```

-Note.
-A local cluster is intended only for test purposes since a failure of a single PC will bring down the entire cluster.
+**Note:** a local Cluster is intended only for test purposes since a failure of a single PC will bring down the entire Cluster.

 Automatic Docker Clusters
 -------------------------
-The [_Starter_](../../Programs/Starter/README.md) can also be used to launch clusters based on docker containers.
+The [_Starter_](../../Programs/Starter/README.md) can also be used to launch clusters based on _docker_ containers.
 Its a bit more complicated, since you need to provide information about your environment that can't be autodetected.

-In the Docker world you need to take care about where persistant data is stored, since containers are intended to be volatile.
+In the Docker world you need to take care about where persistent data is stored, since containers are intended to be volatile.
 We use a volume named `arangodb1` here:

 ```
 docker volume create arangodb1